 • The Company incurred a loan as part of the sale of the net assets of Boden Technologies AB.
 The loan facility bears interest at the Swedish government borrowing rate plus 1% per annum and has a maturity date of December 31, 2035.
-The decrease of \$2.6 million is due to repayments toward the principal portion of the loan and a foreign exchange gain on the loan amount as result of fluctuation of currencies.
+The decrease of \$0.4 million is due to a foreign exchange gain on the loan amount as result of fluctuation of currencies, net of interest accrual for the period.